hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 you'll see the following error:

 ```
-Error ES4000: The condition expression has to be of type `bool`
+Error ES4000: The conditional expression has to be of type `bool`
 ```

 The error message should tell the story.